 2. Scientifically proven: beer does not make men’s breasts grow!

 Hops contain trace levels of substances called phytoestrogens, which are chemicals that work in a similar way to hormones.
 Since the amount of hops in beer is insufficient for there to be any corresponding effect, these phytoestrogens have no consequential influence on the human body.
 The assertion that beer contains female hormones (estrogens) that can make men’s breasts grow has been scientifically refuted many, many times.

 3. Why do people toast “cheers” and clink glasses?

 How did the ritual of “cheers” along with the clinking of glasses take hold?
 Explanations abound and one suggestion is that, in ancient times, clinking arose to protect people’s lives… In the Middle Ages, the hearty clinking of robust beer tankards supposedly established that their contents had not been poisoned; the assumption being that the merry clonking of tankards against each other would lead to beer spilling from one vessel into the other – it was a way of ensuring that your drinking companions weren’t harbouring evil intentions and trying to kill you off!

-The Czechs have the largest consumption of beer per head of population in Europe, at around 144 litres per year.
-Surprisingly, in second place, is the Seychelles, whilst the UK comes in at a relatively lowly 12th place.
+The Czechs have the world’s largest consumption of beer per head of population, at around 144 litres per year.
+A little surprisingly, in second place, is Namibia with 108 litres, whilst the UK comes in at a lowly 25th place with 67 litres.